 Record of Site Condition forms

-If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form.
-For more information please contact the AER.
-Additional information can be found on the AER website.
+If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form, not the AEP version.
+For more information, contact the AER.

 - Phase 2 ESA report for initial intrusive site investigation to screen for contaminants